Anwita0106/DIGITAL-CLOCK/README.md

 3️⃣ Open index.html in your browser.

 🎨 Customize

 Edit styles.css for different themes or script.js to add features like date or 24-hour format.

-📄 License

-This project is open source under the MIT License.